-- organization's capabilities and response procedures for when the organization cannot be supported by the local community to provide communications, resources and assets, security and safety, staff, utilities or patient care for at least 96 hours. - Conduct a hazard vulnerability analysis (HVA) to identify potential events, and rank them based on probability, severity and organizational risk.
-Through the HVA, organizations can work with community partners to prioritize the potential emergencies identified, communicate needs and vulnerabilities to emergency response agencies, and identify the community's ability to meet its needs. - Develop a communications plan to help facilitate how the healthcare organization connects with staff, external authorities, patients and their families, media, suppliers, vendors, and others regarding the emergency; to update local, state and federal authorities; and to connect with identified alternative care sites.
-The communications plan must include any backup systems and technologies utilized, how resources and assets will be managed during emergencies, how the organization will obtain and replenish medications and supplies, as well as share resources and assets with other local healthcare organizations; and arrangements for transporting patients, managing security and safety during an emergency, managing hazardous materials and waste, and managing utilities, water and fuel.
+- organisation's capabilities and response procedures for when the organisation cannot be supported by the local community to provide communications, resources and assets, security and safety, staff, utilities or patient care for at least 96 hours. - Conduct a hazard vulnerability analysis (HVA) to identify potential events, and rank them based on probability, severity and organisational risk.
+Through the HVA, organisations can work with community partners to prioritise the potential emergencies identified, communicate needs and vulnerabilities to emergency response agencies, and identify the community's ability to meet its needs. - Develop a communications plan to help facilitate how the healthcare organisation connects with staff, external authorities, patients and their families, media, suppliers, vendors, and others regarding the emergency; to update local, state and federal authorities; and to connect with identified alternative care sites.
+The communications plan must include any backup systems and technologies utilised, how resources and assets will be managed during emergencies, how the organisation will obtain and replenish medications and supplies, as well as share resources and assets with other local healthcare organisations; and arrangements for transporting patients, managing security and safety during an emergency, managing hazardous materials and waste, and managing utilities, water and fuel.
 Memoranda of understanding should be created for all community resource partners.

-- Staff must be trained for their assigned emergency roles to determine how the organization will manage patients during emergencies.
-For example, develop a plan for keeping patients on the premises or evacuating them if the facility is not safe; determine how the organization will manage scheduling, triaging, assessing, treating, admitting, transferring and discharging patients; and finally, define how the organization will manage any increase in demand for services, medications, patients' personal hygiene and sanitation needs, mental health needs, dietary needs, and mortuary services. - Disaster privileges need to be granted for volunteer licensed independent practitioners during emergencies.
-Determine how volunteers will be distinguished from regular staff and who will oversee their performance, addressing any state or federal waivers. - Perform an evaluation of the effectiveness of the healthcare organization's emergency management planning activities.
+- Staff must be trained for their assigned emergency roles to determine how the organisation will manage patients during emergencies.
+For example, develop a plan for keeping patients on the premises or evacuating them if the facility is not safe; determine how the organisation will manage scheduling, triaging, assessing, treating, admitting, transferring and discharging patients; and finally, define how the organisation will manage any increase in demand for services, medications, patients' personal hygiene and sanitation needs, mental health needs, dietary needs, and mortuary services. - Disaster privileges need to be granted for volunteer licensed independent practitioners during emergencies.
+Determine how volunteers will be distinguished from regular staff and who will oversee their performance, addressing any state or federal waivers. - Perform an evaluation of the effectiveness of the healthcare organisation's emergency management planning activities.
 This should include activating the emergency operations plan twice a year and conducting an annual exercise that includes an influx of simulated patients.
-In addition, the organization should conduct an annual exercise that includes participation in a communitywide exercise. - Recovery strategies and policies need to be developed for mandated after-action reports and business and emergency operation plan modification from lessons learned. - A business continuity plan is an essential component of emergency management recovery.
-Ensuring that patients continue to receive appropriate care and healthcare providers are able to respond to major events in the community are driving forces behind much of what a healthcare organization's BCP entails.
+In addition, the organisation should conduct an annual exercise that includes participation in a communitywide exercise. - Recovery strategies and policies need to be developed for mandated after-action reports and business and emergency operation plan modification from lessons learned. - The creation of business continuity plans (BCPs) for all essential and critical services that address an all-hazards approach are essential components of emergency management recovery.
+Ensuring that patients continue to receive appropriate care and healthcare providers are able to respond to major events in the community are driving forces behind much of what a healthcare organisation's BCP entails.
 The clinical implications of having an effective or ineffective BCP are too numerous to be addressed in this document.
-A BCP must protect the organization's physical plant, IT systems, financial and clinical operations, and other infrastructure from direct disruption or damage so that it can continue to function throughout or shortly after an emergency.
-BCPs assist healthcare facilities in meeting their business resilience and recovery needs, as well as meeting regulator guidelines for recovery, as the goal of regulators is an effective and efficient return to normalcy or a new standard of normalcy for the provision of community healthcare delivery.
-A healthcare organization's geographical reach and the breadth/depth of its strategic initiatives also must be taken into consideration in its BCP efforts. - Business continuity plans need to be tested.
-The type and extent of testing requirements will ensure a healthcare organization's BCP is designed effectively and everyone involved is trained and aware of their responsibilities.
-Also, testing requirement may vary significantly based on the type of organization and state of operation.
+A BCP must protect the organisation's physical plant, IT systems, supply chain, financial and clinical operations, and other infrastructure from direct disruption or damage so that it can continue to function throughout or shortly after an emergency.
+BCPs assist healthcare facilities in meeting their business resilience and recovery needs, as well as meeting